codechoic3s/TROTDS/README.md

 # TROTDS
-Launcher of Transformers: Rise of the Dark Spark to play on custom server
+Launcher of Steam Transformers: Rise of the Dark Spark to play on custom server

 https://discord.gg/NWpbMD3Jas custom server